-My show was the last in the series and I exhibited alongside 11 extremely talented artists from a range of disciplines, from Millinery to Felt-making to Ceramics.
+My show was the last in the series and I exhibited alongside 11 extremely talented artists from a range of disciplines, from millinery to felt-making to ceramics.
 It was a really diverse show, with something to suit everyone’s taste and inclinations.
-To read more about the curation of the show, and see more of the other artists, we have written a blogpost about it over on The Eye Leicester.
-Here are a few sneaky peeks for you to see…….

 Sadly the show is now over – it passed so quickly as I was so busy with the publicity and showing visitors around the show!
 Five weeks seemed like a long time when we were planning it, but with the Launch to organise, and Meet the Artist events and daily publicity on social media I barely blinked as it whooshed past.
 I feel twinges of sadness now that the whole project is over, but shall look back with great fondness on this project and all the wonderful things that have happened during that time.

-I loved seeing each and every show, seeing how they each one took on it’s own voice, presenting a very different show each time it changed.
+I loved seeing each and every show, seeing how each one took on it’s own voice, presenting a very different show each time it changed.
 It was a full on project, and there is no way it would have worked without everyone involved working so hard.
 I have found it a truly inspiring experience – and have learnt so much and been inspired by so many talented artists.
 It was very humbling that so many Leicester and Leicestershire artists wanted to take part.
 And now I have many of these artists as friends, confidants and mentors – which was a truly wonderful bonus to the project.
-Especially, as for me, I wanted this project to be more than the artwork on the wall – I wanted it to enrich the artistic community in Leicester and to bring new connections and future collaborations.
+Especially, as for me, I wanted this project to be more than artwork on walls – I wanted it to enrich the artistic community in Leicester and to bring new connections and future collaborations.